Risk Factors | Screening and Diagnosis | Personalized Treatment | Additional Patient Support

-- Women with a strong personal or family history of breast, ovarian, endometrial, prostate or colon cancer
+- Strong personal or family history of breast, ovarian, endometrial, prostate or colon cancer

 - Ashkenazi (Eastern European) Jewish heritage

 Genetic counseling and testing are an option for women who may believe they are at high risk of getting ovarian cancer.
 These women may be candidates for strategies to screen for ovarian cancer or for medical or surgical strategies to prevent the disease.

 Although ovarian cancer symptoms may not develop until advanced stages, they many include: